Pumpkinheads & the ABC’s of Fall

-My favorite season is without a doubt Autumn.
-It’s the reason me and my fiance have decided to get married in October.
-When I heard about the graphic novel partnership with Rainbow Rowell and Faith Erin Hicks and it revolved around an apple orchard, I knew this would be an automatic purchase.
-Pumpkinheads is the cutest, most body-positive, apple orchard, fall fun themed graphic novel I have ever read.
-I am captivated by the story and with the apple orchard map revealed in the first pages of the novel.
-Instead of writing a typical review, I decided to use this inspiration to do my ABC’s of Autumn.
+My favorite season is, without a doubt, Autumn.
+It’s the reason that my fiancé and I have decided to get married in October.
+When I heard about the graphic novel partnership between Rainbow Rowell and Faith Erin Hicks and how it revolved around an apple orchard, I knew this would be an automatic purchase.
+Pumpkinheads is the cutest, fall-themed graphic novel I have ever read.
+Instead of writing a typical review, I decided to use this inspiration to do my ABCs of Autumn.
 One word per letter of the alphabet to summarize fall.
 Here we go:

 A is for. . .
 Autumn

-Autumn is the better word to describe the season than Fall.
+Autumn is a better word to describe the season than Fall.
 It’s a beautiful word to say.

 B is for . . .
 Books.